Things appear to be looking up for Apollo Global Management Inc. (APO)

-Apollo Global Management Inc. (NYSE: APO) is 13.09% higher on its value in year-to-date trading and has touched a low of $45.62 and a high of $74.33 in the current 52-week trading range.
+Apollo Global Management Inc. (NYSE: APO) is 11.41% higher on its value in year-to-date trading and has touched a low of $45.62 and a high of $74.63 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The APO stock was last observed hovering at around $73.40 in the last trading session, with the day’s loss setting it -1.26%.
+The APO stock was last observed hovering at around $70.66 in the last trading session, with the day’s gains setting it 0.41%.

 Top 5 Undervalued Stocks To Own In 2023